GinoSunset/json2html/README.md

 JSON2HTML
 ===============
 project to generate html from json.
 By default, the script searches for the source file in its source.json and sends data from it to the converter.
-The result is a file `index.htm`l in which title is recorded in the `h1` tag, and body is recorded in the `p` tag
+The result is a file `index.htm`.
+Tags for html are specified as keys in json

 REQUIREMENT
 -------